jrpotter/notebook/dnd/creatures.md

 %%ANKI
 Basic
-With respect to the Charmed condition, what is the "Can't Harm the Charmer" effect?
+With respect to the Charmed condition, what is the *Can't Harm the Charmer* effect?
 Back: The Charmed creature cannot attack the charmer or target the charmer with damaging abilities or magical effects.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1769202902567-->